Authored by the expert who managed and guided the team behind the Chile Property Pack

 What property type will give the best return in Santiago over 5 years as of 2026?

-As of January 2026, mid-sized apartments (around 50 to 80 square meters) in strong rental zones are expected to deliver the best total return over 5 years in Santiago, combining steady appreciation with reliable rental income.
+As of early 2026, mid-sized apartments in strong rental zones, typically 1-to-2-bedroom units in well-connected communes, are the property type expected to deliver the best total return in Santiago over the next 5 years.

 How will new infrastructure projects affect property prices in Santiago over 5 years?